brayest/API-with-EKS-and-Terraform/README.md

+# Project: AWS EKS Deployment with Terraform and Helm

+## Overview

+This project demonstrates the deployment of a sample API with multiple replicas and its database using persistent storage on AWS EKS.
+The objective is to ensure the API is accessible externally while keeping the database private.
+The deployment leverages Helm for application management and Terraform for infrastructure provisioning.

+## User Story

+We need to deploy an API application and its associated database on AWS, ensuring scalability, security, and best practices.
+The deployment should allow external access to the API while safeguarding the database.
+Infrastructure as Code (IaC) should be used to automate and streamline the process.

+### Implementation

+- **Scalability:**
+  - **EKS Auto-Scaling:** The cluster is configured with a cluster autoscaler that automatically adjusts the size of the Kubernetes cluster.
+This ensures that there are enough nodes to handle varying loads while optimizing resource usage.
+  - **Load Balancer:** A managed load balancer is configured to distribute traffic evenly across API replicas, preventing overloads and providing high availability.

+- **Security:**
+  - **Network Policies:** Network policies restrict traffic flow within the cluster, ensuring that only the API can communicate with the database, preventing unauthorized access.
+  - **IAM Roles:** AWS IAM roles with fine-grained permissions ensure that the API and database have the minimum necessary permissions to function.
+  - **Secrets Management:** Sensitive information such as database credentials is securely stored and accessed using Kubernetes Secrets.

+- **Best Practices:**
+  - **Infrastructure as Code:** All infrastructure is defined using Terraform, allowing consistent, reproducible, and version-controlled provisioning.
+  - **Helm Charts:** Helm charts facilitate easy deployment and management of applications, enabling consistent and modular deployments.
+  - **CI/CD Pipeline:** Automated CI/CD pipelines using GitHub Actions ensure rapid, reliable, and consistent deployment.

+### External Access and Database Safeguarding

+- **Ingress Controller and Cert-Manager:**
+  - **Ingress Controller:** An NGINX ingress controller is used to handle external traffic, providing a single entry point for the API.
+This ensures all requests are routed securely and efficiently.
+  - **Cert-Manager:** Cert-Manager automates the management and issuance of SSL/TLS certificates.
+It integrates with the ingress controller to provide secure HTTPS traffic to the API with Lets Encrypt.

+- **Database Safeguarding:**
+  - **Private Subnet:** The database is placed in a private subnet, making it inaccessible from the public internet.
+This ensures that it can only be accessed by authorized components within the VPC.
+  - **Security Groups:** Strict security groups are applied to allow communication only between the API and the database, effectively isolating the database from unwanted access.

+Overall, the design ensures that the API remains scalable and accessible while protecting the database, following modern best practices in cloud architecture.

+## Design Choices

+### Infrastructure Setup
+1. **AWS EKS (Elastic Kubernetes Service):** Chosen for its scalability, managed nature, and deep integration with AWS services.
+2. **VPC (Virtual Private Cloud):** A custom VPC was created to control network traffic.
+3. **Subnets:** Public subnets for API exposure and private subnets for database security.
+4. **Security Groups:** Configured to ensure API exposure while restricting database access.
+5. **IAM Roles:** To manage permissions securely.

+### Application Deployment
+1. **Helm Charts:**
+   - **nginx-ingress:** For traffic routing and load balancing.
+   - **Cluster Autoscaler:** To handle dynamic scaling of the cluster.

+2. **Docker:** Dockerfiles define the images to be used for the API.

+### CI/CD Pipeline
+- **GitHub Actions:** Automate deployments on code changes, leveraging Terraform and Helm.
+- **IMPORTANT:** Not working fully, intentional just provided an example.

+### Best Practices
+1. **Infrastructure as Code:** Terraform was used for infrastructure provisioning, ensuring reproducibility and modularity.
+2. **Version Control:** A git-based repository for storing Terraform and Helm files ensures collaborative development.
+3. **Security:** Strict IAM roles and security group rules safeguard the application.

+## Conclusion
+This project showcases best practices in deploying a scalable, secure, and efficient infrastructure on AWS using Terraform and Helm.
+The emphasis on infrastructure as code and modern application management tools ensures the setup is robust, flexible, and easily manageable.

 ### Infrastructure Requirements
 1. **AWS Account**: An active AWS account is needed to provision resources like EKS (Elastic Kubernetes Service), storage, etc.
 2. **Terraform**: Install Terraform to define and deploy the infrastructure as code.